Slips and trips often garner a few good laughs. As such these trivial accidents are often overlooked in the workplace.

 Trip – Commonly happens due to overlooked objects lying on the ground.
 Cables easily catch a person’s foot if left unattended.
 An uneven edge on the flooring like a dog-eared mat corner or loose tile can certainly spell misfortune.

 These injuries albeit minor have to be a focal point of every business’ safety measure.
 Treatment can be administered with a handy first aid kit.
-From bruising to sprains and strains – these injuries, however minor, can result in time lost from work.
+From bruising to sprains and strains – these injuries, however minor, can result in absenteeism.

 The Role of the PCBU